GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 This works as follows:
 <ol>
 <li>Select a hashing algorithm.</li>
 <li>At ad-serving time, generate a string that includes all the dimensions you want to track, and their values.
-To generate the source-side key piece, hash this string and consider adding a 64-bit suffix of zeros (to [align](#heading=h.2xob5s4sb398) it with the trigger-side key piece and make XOR easier to reason about).<br>
+To generate the source-side key piece, hash this string and consider adding a 64-bit suffix of zeros to <a href="#set-two-keys-pieces-for-a-full-key">align</a> it with the trigger-side key piece and make XOR easier to reason about).<br>
 Source-side key piece:

 <pre><64-bit hex hash("COUNT, campaignID=12, geoID=7"))>